-Alternatively, material determined unsuitable for ocean disposal would be disposed of at an approved upland disposal site.
-Upland disposal would require additional sampling and analysis pursuant to State law to determine a suitable upland disposal site.
-In 2022, dredged material removed from Honolulu Harbor determined to be unsuitable for ocean disposal was sampled and analyzed and accepted for upland disposal at the PVT
+The past two cycles of maintenance dredging occurred in 1999 and 2009and dredged material was disposed in uplands.
+Upland disposal would require sampling and analysis of the dredged, dewatered material, pursuant to State law, to determine a suitable upland disposal site.
+In 2009, dredged material was disposed at the PVT Landfill in Wai'anae, Hawai'i.
+Similarly, in 2022, dredged material removed from Honolulu Harbor was accepted for upland disposal at the PVT Landfill.

-&lt;sup>1 Note, the actual dredge volume per dredge cycle is determined by the volume of sediment that has accumulated since the prior dredge cycle, above the authorized depth, based on current bathymetric survey results.
+1 Note, the actual dredge volume per dredge cycle is determined by the volume of sediment that has accumulated since the prior dredge cycle, above the authorized depth, based on current bathymetric survey results.